gardlz/opfm-cc/README.md

+# OPFM-CC: Operator for Feature Models - Cardinality Contrained

-# OPFM-CC: Cardinality-Constrained Feature Modeling
+## Cardinality-Constrained Feature Modeling

 This repository contains the prototype implementation of the `#choose` operator, introduced in the paper *"#choose: A Cardinality-Constrained Operator for
 Feature Models"*.